Bluesteel-Software/git-stage-file/README.md

 By default, **Quick Stage** will open a diff preview of the current selection.

+The Scroll Keybindings are provided so you can review the previewed file without closing **Quick Stage**

  **Quick Stage** comes with two settings to customize your preview experience:

  #### `previewDiff`